-COVID-19 Spring 2020 Withdrawal and Excused Withdrawal Guidance
+COVID-19 Summer 2020 Withdrawal and Excused Withdrawal Guidance

-If, due to the circumstances of COVID-19, you wish to drop one or more of your courses in the Spring 2020 Semester, the following options are available to you:
+If, due to the circumstances of COVID-19, you wish to drop one or more of your courses in the Summer 2020 Semester, the following options are available to you:

 can request that an EW be assigned for one or more classes of which they are still

 registered in.
-You will need to complete the COVID-19 Spring 2020 Withdrawal Agreement.
+You will need to complete the COVID-19 Summer 2020 Withdrawal Agreement.
 For students that are being billed at the California resident rate of $46/unit,

 Please note that any student requesting one of the above options that is charged at a non-resident, out-of-state or International tuition rate IS NOT ELIGIBLE for a refund.